GConIQ

 Search intent: solution comparison

 The point is not to replace the official source.
-The point is to turn SAM.gov opportunity tracking into an operational workflow with alerts, analysis, and decision context.
+The point is to turn SAM.gov opportunity tracking into an operational workflow with alerts, analysis, and decision context that actually moves your pipeline forward.

 Target keyword